 Elkhorn is a somewhat small city located in the state of Wisconsin.
 With a population of 9,953 people and five constituent neighborhoods, Elkhorn is the 87th largest community in Wisconsin.

-Elkhorn is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Elkhorn is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Elkhorn is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Elkhorn who work in office and administrative support (14.85%), management occupations (11.96%), and sales jobs (10.82%).
+There are especially a lot of people living in Elkhorn who work in office and administrative support (14.32%), management occupations (11.73%), and food service (10.10%).

-Elkhorn is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Elkhorn does not have a public transit system used by locals to get to and from work.

-In terms of college education, Elkhorn is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.07% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Elkhorn is somewhat higher than in the average US city of 21.84%: 26.67% of adults 25 and older in the city have at least a bachelor's degree.

 Elkhorn is a somewhat ethnically-diverse city.
 The people who call Elkhorn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elkhorn residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Elkhorn include Irish, English, Italian, and Polish.
+Important ancestries of people in Elkhorn include German, Irish, English, Polish, and Italian.

 The most common language spoken in Elkhorn is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Italian and Spanish.